 Detailed policies for the management of flood risk are provided in Section 9.3 of the Development Plan and are integrated in other relevant chapters in relation to climate change sustainability, blue spaces and SUDS, amongst other areas.

-In addition, flood risk policy requires a detailed site-specific FRA for identified potential flood risk areas, taking into consideration findings of the CFRAM Study when completed and specific standards and guidance are included in the document.
+In addition, flood risk policy requires a detailed site-specific FRA for identified potential flood risk areas, taking into consideration findings of the CFRAM Study when completed.